testdouble/put/README.md

 ### Put.last

-When items that meet a certain condition should go to the bottom of the list, you can do the same sort of conditional expression with `Put.last`:
+When a sort criteria should go to the bottom of the list, you can do the same sort of conditional expression with `Put.last`:

 ```ruby
 %w[Jin drinks Gin on Gym day].sort_by { |s|